-Receiving 30.7% of the funding, Africa was again the priority region for our aid projects in 2021.
+At 31.5%, Africa was once again the priority region for our aid projects in 2022.
 The situation is particularly dramatic in places where Islamist terror is spreading and Christians are victims of persecution and displacement, such as in Mozambique, Burkina Faso and Nigeria.
-The coronavirus pandemic has further aggravated the situation of the Church.

-Our funding volume for the Middle East was 16.9% of our total aid, with Syria and Lebanon as focal points in 2021.
+The funding volume for the Middle East represented 18.1% of our total aid.
+The focal points in 2022 were Syria and Lebanon.
 The aim of our emergency aid was to ensure the survival of Christian communities and to counteract the massive exodus of Christians.